Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick: Introduction

 \section{Introduction}

-The damped harmonic oscillator is a topic regularly covered in physics textbooks for the first year of undergraduate studies, e.g., see \cite{Cutnell8, Resnick10, Young2020university}.
-Sometimes, only figures with a graphic representation of solutions of the corresponding equation of motion are given \cite{Cutnell8}, and occasionally, analytical expressions of these solutions are given along with such figures \cite{Resnick10, Young2020university}.
+The damped harmonic oscillator, with damping force linear in velocity, is regularly covered in physics textbooks for the first year of undergraduate studies, e.g., see \cite{Cutnell8, Resnick10, Young2020university}.
+Sometimes, only figures with a graphic representation of solutions of the corresponding equation of motion are given \cite{Cutnell8}, and occasionally analytical expressions of these solutions are given along with such figures \cite{Resnick10, Young2020university}.
 Still, none of these books show the derivation of these solutions.
-The reason for this is that the equation of motion of the damped harmonic oscillator is a second-order differential equation, the solution of which requires mathematical tools that students at that level are not yet familiar with.
+The reason for this is that the equation of motion for the damped harmonic oscillator is a second-order differential equation, and finding its solution involves mathematical methods that students at that level have not yet learned.
 Thus, solutions are just given, and usually, only the exponential approximation of the energy decay in the weak damping limit is discussed \cite{Resnick10, Young2020university}.
+Furthermore, even in physics textbooks that give a more thorough analysis of vibrations and waves at a more advanced undergraduate level, an analytical form of the damped harmonic oscillator solution is given without derivation and without explanation why the amplitude is assumed to decay exponentially with time, e.g., see \cite{Waves}.

-On the other hand, in these same books \cite{Cutnell8, Resnick10, Young2020university}, before getting to the part with the damped harmonic oscillator, the simple harmonic oscillator (i.e., undamped harmonic oscillator) is treated in great detail.
+On the other hand, in these same textbooks \cite{Cutnell8, Resnick10, Young2020university}, before getting to the part with the damped harmonic oscillator, the simple harmonic oscillator (i.e., undamped harmonic oscillator) is treated in great detail.
 Students know the solutions of an undamped harmonic oscillator and how to relate the amplitude and phase of the undamped solution to the initial conditions.
 Another important concept that students learn even before learning about undamped harmonic motion is the concept of instantaneous power and its connection to the rate of change of the system's energy \cite{Resnick10, Young2020university}.